VET Program Approval and Maintenance Procedure

 B.

-Complete and forward the following form to the DVC(VET) to endorse:
+Complete and forward the following form to the PVC(VET) to endorse:

 • Notification of Amendment to Delivery Locations